 One has $\xi_r\in \mcC^{-5/2-\epsilon}([0,T]\times M)$ and the restriction to any time interval $[0,T]$ of the other components of $\widehat\xi_r$ is seen as an element of the product space

-Note that only $ _r$ is an element of a space of the form $C_TC^\gamma(M)$, the other terms in $\widehat\xi_r$ are elements of a parabolic space of negative regularity, which is less precise than being an element in a space of the form $C_TC^\gamma(M)$ for a negative exponent $\gamma$.
-This is sufficient for our needs.
 The enhancement $\widehat\xi_r$ can be seen as a placeholder for a number of products that are not well-defined in the zero regularization limit.
 We will see in Section \ref{SectionStochasticBounds} that $\widehat{\xi}_r$ converges in all the $L^p(\Omega)$ spaces, $1\leqslant p<\infty$, as $r>0$ goes to $0$, to a limit that does not depend on the mollification used to define $\xi_r$ from $\xi$.
-Using the operator $\underline{\mcL}^{-1}$ rather than the operator $\mcL^{-1}$ in the definitions of $ _r$ and $ _r$ builds some random distributions that are stationary in time.
+Using the operator $\underline{\mcL}^{-1}$ rather than the operator $\mcL^{-1}$ in the definitions of $\IXtwo_r$ and $\IXthree_r$ builds some random distributions that are stationary in time.
 This property will be useful in Section \ref{SectionInvariantMeasure} to get a compactness statement on the family of laws of the solutions to \eqref{EqRenormalizedSPDE}.

 \ssk